WhatsApp/erlfmt/README.md

 will be kept as-is, since it fits in a single line.

+Note: The enforcing of line-length is best effort and will sometimes overrun the selected line length, because the algorithm is greedy.

 ## Design principles

 The formatter was designed with these main principles in mind: